segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 ### Why aren't my custom behavioral events appearing in HubSpot?
 HubSpot has several limits for custom behavioral events, including a limit on the number of event properties per event.
 Each event can contain data for up to 50 properties.
 If this limit is exceeded, the request will fail.
 See [HubSpot documentation](https://knowledge.hubspot.com/analytics-tools/create-custom-behavioral-events#define-the-api-call){:target="_blank"} for other limits.

-### I'm seeing a `403` errors for custom behavioral events.
-How do I resolve them?
+### How do I resolve a `403` error for custom behavioral events?
-`403` errors indicate that Segment was unable to send your event to HubSpot because the account connected doesn't have sufficient permissions.
-If you are observing 403s for Custom Behavioral Events, please ensure that your HubSpot account is a `HubSpot Enterprise Marketing Hub` account.
-After upgrading your account to `Enterprise Marketing Hub`, please **Reauthorize** from the `Settings` page of your destination to resolve `403` errors.
+`403` errors indicate that Segment is unable to send your event to HubSpot because the account connected doesn't have sufficient permissions.
+If you're observing `403` errors for Custom Behavioral Events, ensure that your HubSpot account is a `HubSpot Enterprise Marketing Hub` account.
+After upgrading your account to `Enterprise Marketing Hub`, **Reauthorize** from the **Settings** page of your destination to resolve the `403` errors.

 ### Why can't I set an entire object for the Other properties field?